CareOnClick/Care-On-Click/.github/ISSUE_TEMPLATE/custom.md

 ---
 Thank you for visiting Care-On-Click.
 We welcome all inquiries.
+Click [here](https://careonclick.github.io/Care-On-Click/Carousel.html) to go back to the homepage

 ## Summary
 <!-- Please provide a short summary of your inquiry. -->